 Organized by famed ethnographic filmmaker Robert Gardner and funded in part by the Dutch colonial government, the expedition wielded 16mm film cameras, still photographic cameras, reel-to-reel tape recorders, and microphones for five months among the Hubula (also known as Dani) people in West Papua.
 The original expedition led to many research products: books, monographs and Gardner’s highly influential film Dead Birds.
 Karel became aware of the Expedition’s sound archive through an assistant of Robert Gardner’s widow, Adele Pressman.
-Pressman approached Karel to edit and produce soundtracks using Rockefeller’s 1961 recordings, for unused footage that Gardner had wanted to make into short film studies, similar in scope to John Marshall’s early films, his contemporary in visual anthropology at Harvard.4)As Karel explained: “The Film Study Center, one of the stories about how it gets its name is, what [Marshall and Gardner] were making were ‘film studies’.
-So each film was a study, like [John Marshall’s 1962 13-minute film on a moment of casual intimacy] A Joking Relationship—these short films which encapsulate a certain thing.
-This was their sort of older anthropological idea that you can [actually] do this.”
-In 2015, after getting to know the material, he approached Kusumaryati about working with her on it.
+Pressman approached Karel to edit and produce soundtracks using Rockefeller’s 1961 recordings, for unused footage that Gardner had wanted to make into short film studies, similar in scope to John Marshall’s early films, his contemporary in visual anthropology at Harvard.As Karel explained: “The Film Study Center, one of the stories about how it gets its name is, what [Marshall and Gardner] were making were ‘film studies’.
+So each film was a study, like [John … Continue reading In 2015, after getting to know the material, he approached Kusumaryati about working with her on it.
 The sound archive itself, donated by Michael Rockefeller’s surviving twin, Mary Rockefeller, to the Peabody Museum in 2006, had already been digitized by the Indiana University Archives of Traditional Music.
 It’s these digitized files that Karel and Kusumaryati worked with to make Expedition Content.

 Che R. Applewhaite (CRA): Did your views on Gardner and Rockefeller’s previous or originally published work from the Harvard Peabody expedition influence the construction of Expedition Content and if so how?
 More broadly, why did you decide to make a creative piece?